 All he needs is someone to reciprocate what he has always been doing!

-At the end of the clip, when the girl finally says positive things about him, he said in such wonder, “No one has ever said that about me before…”
+At the end of the clip, when the girl finally says the same positive things back to him, he says in such wonder, “No one has ever said that about me before…”

 When he said that, it touched my heart and almost made me choke.